Blizzard continues its grips on southwestern Minnesota

-Many roads across southwestern Minnesota remained closed Friday morning as blizzard conditions continued to grip that part of the state while snow was still falling in the Twin Cities and across southern Minnesota as a storm that began Thursday rolled into its second day.
+Many roads across southwestern Minnesota that had been closed overnight slowly began to reopen Friday morning even as blizzard conditions continued to grip that part of the state, and snow continued to fall in the Twin Cities and across southern Minnesota.

+As a storm that began Thursday rolled into its second day, heavy snow combined with ferocious winds created whiteouts and forced the Minnesota Department of Transportation to shut down Interstate 90 from Blue Earth to the South Dakota border.
+A portion of the freeway reopened Friday morning but a segment from Lakefield to the South Dakota border remained closed.

-"It was treacherous for our crews," she said, but said plows statewide will be out in full force Friday to clear the snow.
+"It was treacherous for our crews," she said, adding that plows statewide will still be out in full force Friday to clear the snow.
 "We are not done yet."

 Many roads in Kandiyohi County, which includes Willmar, have a layer of black ice and are slippery, MnDOT said.
 No travel was advised across southwestern Minnesota Friday morning, Meyer said.